- 1 Purpose

 - Green building principles considered in all new builds and refurbishments

 - Master plan around the central hub concept using key pathways

 4.1 Space Planning and Allocation Methodology

 The starting position for space allocation will be based on establishment and space benchmarks.
-Allocation higher than the USQ rate will be considered for approval by the Executive Director (Facilities Management) based on the business need.
+Allocation higher than the UniSQ rate will be considered for approval by the Executive Director (Facilities Management) based on the business need.
 The space needs of the University and its organisational units are calculated using a computerised space planning system which draws its inputs from existing data and planning estimates of:

 - Staff (FTE);

 - Student Load (EFTSU);

 - Discipline mix Research activity.